gitbush/tenant_share/readme.md

 After living in various share houses throughout my early twenties in London, it's not always easy to raise maintenance issues with the landlord/property manager.
 Tenant Share provides a simple, collective way to communicate any issues to the landlord/property manaager.

-## Instructions
+## Note to testers of this site

-To test the functionality of this application, you will need to create both a Landlord and a Tenant account and follow the prompts to get set up.
+To test the functionality of this application, you will need to create both a Landlord and a Tenant account.
+Put yourself in the shoes of both types of users to simulate the intended use case for both the Landlord and Tenant.

+Easiest way to achieve this is to open a standard browser window for one type of user and an ingognito window for the other.

 [![Build Status](https://travis-ci.org/gitbush/tenant_share.svg?branch=master)](https://travis-ci.org/gitbush/tenant_share)